 Methadone depresses the respiratory centre of the medulla and stimulates the vagal centre, resulting in reduced respiratory rate and minute volume, and bradycardia.
 Intestinal tonus is increased.
 All such effects are slight at clinical dose levels and may be prevented by prior administration of atropine.
 Convulsions and respiratory depression are seen at ten times the therapeutic dose.

-The narcotic action of methadone is antagonized by naloxone.
+The narcotic action of methadone is antagonised by naloxone.

-Methadone is administered for relief of pain in horses and dogs.
+Methadone is administered for relief of pain in horses, dogs and cats.
 Analgesia peaks between 10 and 20 minutes post-administration and persists three to five hours.

 In combination with acetylpromazine injection, methadone is an effective agent of restraint and analgesia in horses, facilitating treatment of wounds, handling and loading of difficult animals, suturing, laryngoscopy, castration and minor surgical procedures.
 Following intravenous administration onset of action is rapid and clinical effect is usually sufficient within 3 minutes to begin the procedure.
 Horses rarely become recumbent or ataxic after methadone/acetylpromazine administration, even at high doses.
 Clinical doses produce a somnolent but aware state in which the patient is tractable, placid and sufficiently coordinated to minimise risk of injury to animal or operator.

 Methadone may be employed as a premedicant to xylazine sedation or barbiturate or ketamine anaesthesia to provide effective analgesia and restraint during painful procedures.